trim21/neptune/readme.md

 But there are still some there are still minimal OS version requirements by golang toolchain.

-Linux: kernel least v3.1, no glibc requirements.
+Linux: kernel >= v3.1, no glibc requirements.

 Windows: Windows 10 and higher or Windows Server 2016 and higher.